-A two-day training on group therapy for mental health practitioners
+A two-day training on group therapy for mental health practitioners.

-“From a woman’s perspective this conference has been valuable in empathizing with the male in the sexually abused role.
+“From a woman’s perspective, this conference has been valuable in empathizing with the male in the sexually abused role.
 As universal as the techniques in healing (recovery) dealing with male sexual abuse is certainly imperative to have this information that has been presented in this conference.
 Thank you so much.”

-A two-day training on the management and prevention of vicarious trauma
+A two-day training on the management and prevention of vicarious trauma.

 For professionals who counsel men and women with histories of childhood abuse, vicarious traumatization (VT) is an occupational hazard.
 As a result of being repeatedly immersed in their clients’ stories of terror, cruelty, and despair, it is virtually impossible not to feel some degree of personal disturbance and disorientation.
 The difficult interpersonal dynamics they often experience with their clients also contribute to this effect.
 The risk of VT is particularly acute for those professionals who have themselves experienced childhood abuse and trauma.

 Keeping the Spirit Alive focuses on the personal and professional activity that trauma workers need to engage in if they are to insulate themselves against VT and stay energized as helping professionals.
-It is time to dispel the myth that trauma work does not affect the trauma worker, and to break down the barriers to discussing this topic.
-The intention of this workshop is first of all to create a safe environment for acknowledging the toll that trauma work takes on trauma workers.
+It is time to dispel the myth that trauma work does not affect the trauma worker and to break down the barriers to discussing this topic.
+The intention of this workshop is to create a safe environment for acknowledging the toll trauma work takes on workers.
 It then aims to build knowledge and practices for reducing VT, as well as for experiencing the considerable rewards of doing trauma work.
 Combining educational and experiential exercises, this training will both strengthen counsellors’ clinical work and help them build anti-VT strategies into their work and personal lives.